al8n/bufkit/README.md

 </div>

+## Overview

+**bufkit** is a small, focused toolkit for working with in-memory buffers in a predictable, controlled way.
+It’s Sans-I/O friendly — meaning it’s easy to integrate into network protocol parsers, database engines, binary file format decoders/encoders, and embedded systems that follow the Sans-I/O design pattern — but it doesn’t implement any I/O itself.

 ## Features

-`bufkit` prioritizes explicit control and detailed error reporting, making it suitable for applications where memory behavior must be predictable and errors need comprehensive handling.
+- **Predictable memory usage** – operates directly on memory you provide, no hidden allocations.

-- **Multiple error handling strategies** - Choose between panicking, `Option`, or detailed `Result` types
+- **Explicit error handling** – choose panicking, `Option`, or detailed `Result` with requested vs. available byte counts.
-- **Buffer segmentation** - Create independent views of buffer data
+- **Segmented views** – create independent `Chunk`/`ChunkMut` views into the same buffer.
-- **Offset operations** - Built-in methods for writing/reading at specific positions
+- **Offset reads/writes** – operate at arbitrary positions without unsafe pointer math.
-- **Embedded friendly** - Support both `no-alloc` and `no-std`.
+- **Embedded friendly** - **`no_std` & `no_alloc` ready** – works in embedded and constrained environments.
-- **Sans-I/O friendly** - Works purely on memory buffers without hidden allocations or I/O operations, providing predictable behavior and detailed error information that helps with protocol state management and partial data handling
-  - **No hidden allocations** - Write operations work directly on provided memory
-  - **Retry-friendly** - `try_*` methods provide detailed error information (requested vs available bytes) enabling robust retry logic and graceful error recovery
+- **Retry-friendly** – `try_*` methods enable robust partial read/write handling.

 ## Installation